PIut02/ROG-Zephyrus-G14-GA401-Hackintosh/README.md

 RestrictEvents | [Lilu](https://github.com/acidanthera/Lilu) Kernel extension for blocking unwanted processes causing compatibility issues on different hardware and unlocking the support for certain features restricted to other hardware
-RadeonSensor | Get AMD graphics card temperature information SMCAMDProcessor | Subsidiary of AMDRyzenCPUPowerManagement SMCProcessorAMD | Enable the system to read the temperature and power consumption of the CPU SMCBatteryManager | Battery management
+RadeonSensor | Get AMD graphics card temperature information SMCAMDProcessor | Subsidiary of AMDRyzenCPUPowerManagement SMCBatteryManager | Battery management
 SMCLightSensor | For ambient light sensors on laptops SMCRadeonGPU.kext | Get AMD graphics card temperature information